5a-Fitness-App/5a-Code-Documentation/docs/source/overview/introduction.rst

 Introduction
 ============

-In this chapter we explore the user requirements and the elicitation process that took place to ensure our application incorporates features mentioned by our target users.
+This app is a workout/fitness platform where users can dynamicly build workouts and post them to their friends feeds.

+Requirements Gathering
+To ensure our application aligns with the needs of our target users, we carried out a structured requirements elicitation process.
+This helped us gather insights directly from potential users and shape the feature set around their actual goals and preferences.

+Elicitation Methods
+We used a combination of the following methods:

+User Interviews: We had conducted interviews with fitness enthusiasts, asking them what they would want from an mobile application for posting workouts to their friends.

-Our app's main focus is to allow users to log their exercises and calorie intakes (depending on personal preferences) and set personal daily goals to maintain an active lifestyle.
+Our app's main focus is to allow users to post their workouts for friends to see, maintaing motivation to keep going to the gym and a active lifestyle.

-Project Overview
-Project name and description

-Purpose of the project

 Key features / goals

-Link to the source code repository

-Status (e.g., alpha, beta, stable)
+Custom Activity Logging
+Users can add any type of activity they’ve completed in the gym — whether it’s weightlifting, cardio, yoga or meditation.

+Dynamic Workout Creation
+Activities can be grouped into a personalized workout session, allowing users to build their own structured workouts.

+Social Workout Sharing
+Once a workout is created, it can be posted to the user’s feed, making it visible to all their friends on the platform.

+Friend Feed Interaction (optional to include)
+Users can view, like, and comment on friends’ workouts to encourage engagement and motivation.

 Getting Started
 Prerequisites (language versions, dependencies)